One Week in Belize: A Solo Traveler's Unfiltered Journal

 Spent: $72

-Morning: took a colectivo ($2) to Xunantunich ruins.
-The hand-crank ferry across the Mopan River felt like stepping back 50 years.
-The El Castillo pyramid stands 40 meters tall, and from the top, you can see into Guatemala.
-Parrots flew past at eye level.
+In the morning, take a colectivo ($2) to the Xunantunich ruins.
+The hand-crank ferry across the Mopan River feels like stepping back 50 years.
+The El Castillo pyramid stands 40 meters tall, and from the top you can see clear into Guatemala while parrots fly past at eye level.
 Entry: $5.

-Afternoon: cave tubing at Caves Branch ($60 with transport from San Ignacio).
-Floated on an inner tube through three cave systems, headlamp picking out stalactites and cave formations while the river carried me gently through the darkness.
-It was peaceful in a way that surprises you — the silence of the cave, the cool water, the slow drift.
+In the afternoon, go cave tubing at Caves Branch ($60 with transport from San Ignacio).
+Float on an inner tube through three cave systems, your headlamp picking out stalactites as the river carries you through the darkness.
+It's peaceful in a way that catches you off guard — the silence of the cave, the cool water, the slow drift.

-Evening: treated myself to a steak dinner at Guava Limb Cafe in San Ignacio — $15, cooked perfectly, which I didn't expect in a town where most meals cost $6.
+In the evening, treat yourself to the steak dinner at Guava Limb Cafe in San Ignacio — $15, cooked perfectly, a pleasant surprise in a town where most meals run $6.

 Day 7: San Ignacio → Belize City → Airport